luiscruz/udacity_data_analyst/P05/README.md

   False negatives: 1222	True negatives: 11250
 ```

-##### Model Validation

-Two distinct sets were extracted from the original dataset --- train set and test set --- using a random split of 70% and 30% proportion, respectively.
-This is an important step since, a common mistake is using data in the test phase that was already used to create the model, leading to **overfitting**.

 ----
 **Note:** Further details about the data exploration can be found in the IPython Notebook ```./src/Data\ exploration.ipynb```